dialoguemd/covid-19/src/regions/ca/info/faq/06_quarantine-recommendation.md

-## Is the medical recommendation for an employee to go into quarantine something that can be done through Dialogue?
+## Is the medical recommendation for a patient to go into quarantine something that can be done through Dialogue?

 Yes we will suggest it to a patient in the following cases: